Zenika/spring-workshop/CahierExercices/exercises/LAB6.md

 # LAB 6

-## Spring Core
+## Spring MVC

+Let's expose our services to the world !

-Let's turn our petshop application into a Spring application
+- Turn the application into a Web application

-- Create an annotation based Spring context
-- Turn services and DAOs into Spring beans
+  - Bootstrap the *petshop-application* to be a war module managed thru Spring MVC
+  - Create a *RestController* mapped to the root of your webapp ("/") to return the String "Hello world"
+  - Deploy it to a Tomcat server. *apache-tomcat-9.0.31.zip* is available in *resources/LAB7*
-- Externalize data file paths in a configuration file
+  - Test in browser

-- Put main logic in a @Component, retrieve it from context and execute it
+- Create REST controllers to expose ower and pet data (as */owners* and */pets*)

+- Add functionality
+  - Add *findOne(int id)* to your services
+  - Expose as */owners/{id}* and */pets/{id}*
+  - Return 404 if not found